Derbyshire: History

 During the Roman conquest of Britain, the invaders were attracted to Derbyshire for its lead ore in the limestone hills of the area.
-They settled throughout the county, with forts built near Brough in the Hope Valley and near Glossop.
-Later they settled round Buxton, famed for its warm springs, and set up a fort near modern-day Derby in an area now known as Little Chester.
+They settled throughout the county, with forts built near Brough in the Hope Valley and at Ardotalia near Glossop.
+Later they settled round Buxton, famed for its warm springs, and set up Derventio Coritanorum fort near modern-day Derby in an area now known as Little Chester.

 Several kings of Mercia are buried in the Repton area.

 Following the Norman Conquest, much of the county was subject to the forest laws.
 To the northwest was the Forest of High Peak under the custodianship of William Peverel and his descendants.
 The rest of the county was bestowed upon Henry de Ferrers, a part of it becoming Duffield Frith.
 In time the whole area was given to the Duchy of Lancaster.
 Meanwhile, the Forest of East Derbyshire covered the whole county to the east of the River Derwent from the reign of Henry II to that of Edward I.

 Geography

-The terrain of Derbyshire mostly consists of uplands to the north and centre of the county, and lowlands to the south and east.
-The southern foothills and uplands of the Pennines extend from the north of the Trent Valley throughout the Peak District and into the north of the county, reaching the county's highest point at Kinder Scout.
+Derbyshire mostly consists of hilly terrain, with uplands to the north and centre of the county, and lowlands to the south and east.
+The southern foothills and uplands of the Pennines extend from the north of the Trent Valley and into the north of the county.
+The Peak District National Park covers the majority of this area and Kinder Scout is the county's highest point, at 636 m.
 The terrain is relatively low-lying across the lower Dove Valley, from the Trent Valley and southwards, the far south of the Derwent Valley and near its eastern borders with Nottinghamshire and Leicestershire.

 The main rivers in the county are the River Derwent and the River Dove which both join the River Trent in the south.
-The River Derwent rises in the moorland of Bleaklow and flows throughout the Peak District and county for the majority of its course, while the River Dove rises in Axe Edge Moor and forms a boundary between Derbyshire and Staffordshire for most of its length.
+The River Derwent is the longest river in the county, at 66 mile, and rises in the moorland of Bleaklow, flowing throughout the Peak District and county for the majority of its course.
+The River Dove rises in Axe Edge Moor and forms a boundary between Derbyshire and Staffordshire for most of its length.
+The county also contains Church Flatts Farm at Coton in the Elms, near Swadlincote, which is the furthest point from the sea in the UK.